arslan2012/Lazy-Hackintosh-Image-Generator/README.md

 ##Why do I need this?
 * If you are on a computer that does not support UEFI.
 * If you have hardwares on you computer that causes original installation image kernel panic.
+* If you are having trouble continuing installation after restart.
 * If you are just too lazy to read the tutorial and install the original.

 you'll need this app to alter the original installation image.